+Column 1 Report the amount.
 Item 1.1 Report the value, as at the reporting date, of paid-up ordinary share capital.
-Include only proceeds of issues that have been received by the issuer.
-Report any partly paid issue only to the extent that it has been paid-up.
-Item 1.2 Report the value of mutual equity interests as defined in Prudential Standard APS 111 Capital Adequacy: Measurement of Capital (APS 111).
-Only include proceeds of issues that have been received by the issuer.
-Report any partly paid issue only to the extent that it has been paid-up.
+For the purposes of this item, only include proceeds of issues that have been received by the issuer.
+Any partly paid issue is reported only to the extent that it has been paid-up.
+Item 1.2 Report the value of mutual equity interests as defined in Prudential Standard APS 111 Capital Adequacy: Measurement of Capital (APS111).Only include proceeds of issues that have been received by the issuer.Any partly paid issue is reported only to the extent that it has been paid-up.
 Item 1.3 Report the value, as at the reporting date, of retained earnings.
-Include the value of all current year earnings.
-Item 1.4 General reserves are created from the appropriation of profits by the ADI (or the group it heads) after the payment of all dividends and tax.
-Item 1.5 Deduct these items in calculating Common Equity Tier 1 (CET1) Capital in accordance with APS 111.
+For the purposes of this item, include the value of all current year earnings.
+Item 1.4 Report the value of the general reserve.
+General reserves are created from the appropriation of profits by the ADI (or the group it heads) after the payment of all dividends and tax.
+Item 1.5 Report the value of any regulatory adjustments.
+Deduct these items in calculating Common Equity Tier 1 (CET1) Capital in accordance with APS 111.
 Item 1.5.1 Report the value, at the reporting date, of total capitalised expenses, in accordance with Attachment D of APS 111 and the Australian Accounting Standards.
 Item 1.5.2 Report the value, as at the reporting date, of information technology software costs, capitalised in accordance with Australian Accounting Standards.
 Item 1.5.3 Report the value, at the reporting date, of other capitalised expenses, in accordance with Attachment D of APS 111 and the Australian Accounting Standards.
 Item 1.5.4 Report the value, as at the reporting date, of goodwill arising from an acquisition, net of adjustments to profit or loss reflecting any changes arising from 'impairment' of goodwill.
-The amount of goodwill to be deducted is net of any associated deferred tax liability that would be extinguished if the assets involved become non-performing or derecognised under Australian Accounting Standards.
-Item 1.5.5 Report the amount of all other adjustments applied to CET1 Capital, Additional Tier 1 Capital and Tier 2 Capital that are required in Attachment D of APS 111.3
+The amount of goodwill to be deducted is net of any associated deferred tax liability that would be extinguished if the assets involved become impaired or derecognised under Australian Accounting Standards.

-&lt;sup>3 All regulatory adjustments from CET1 Capital, Additional Tier 1 Capital and Tier 2 Capital that are required under Attachment D to APS 111 are required to be deducted from the sum of paid-up ordinary share capital, retained earnings and general reserve to calculate the ADI's CET1 Capital.

-Item 1.6 Report the sum of paid-up ordinary share capital, retained earnings and general reserve less regulatory adjustments.
+Item 1.5.5 Report the amount of all other adjustments applied to CET1 Capital, Additional Tier 1 Capital and Tier 2 Capital that are required in Attachment D of APS 111.
+3 Item 1.6 Report the value of Common Equity Tier 1 Capital.
+This is the sum of paid-up ordinary share capital, retained earnings and general reserve less regulatory adjustments.
 Item 1.7 Report capital as a percentage of adjusted assets.
-Item 1.7 is a derived item.
-Report capital as a percentage of adjusted assets the total CET1 Capital (item 1.6) divided by Total Assets (item 5) less the total CET1 Capital (item 1.6) divided by Total Assets (item 5) less regulatory adjustments and multiplied by 100.
+This is a derived item calculated as the total CET1 Capital (item 1.6) divided by Total Assets (item 5) less regulatory adjustments and multiplied by 100.